AlessandroZ/BeRoot/Linux/README.md

 BeRoot prints all suid files because a manually analyse should be done on each binary.
 However, it realizes some actions:
 * checks if we have write permissions on these binary (why not ? :))
-* checks if a LOLBin is used as suid to be able to execute system commands using it (remember you could have suid LOLBin without beeing able to exectute commands - checks LOLBin section with the false positive example using __mount__).
+* checks if a GTFOBins is used as suid to be able to execute system commands using it (remember you could have suid GTFOBins without beeing able to exectute commands - checks GTFOBins section with the false positive example using __mount__).

 To analyse manually, checking for .so files loaded from a writable path should be a great idea (this check has not been implemented on BeRoot):
 ```